BRISC Claims Bordereaux AnALYST

 Your ops team configures the new mapping directly in Brisc — no engineering involvement required.
 This is a core design principle: the mapping layer is owned by operations, not IT.
 New format onboarding takes minutes, not the days or weeks typical of engineering-dependent processes.

-How long does it take to deploy the Claims Bordereaux Agent?
+How long does it take to deploy the Claims Bordereaux Analyst?

 Typical deployment is 2–6 weeks.
 During the discovery phase, you provide sample claims bordereaux and your IMS field requirements.
 Brisc configures the agent to your data formats, mapping rules, and validation criteria.
 You then run a parallel process — manual alongside Brisc — to validate accuracy before going live.
 No system integration is required for initial deployment.